imPdhar/vlc-user-3.0-docs/advanced/transcode/inject_metadata_360.rst

 ##########################################
- How to inject metadata into a 360⁰ video
+ How to Inject metadata into a 360⁰ video
 ##########################################

 .. todo::